yoctoalex/rseries-dmz/README.md

 ## 2.3 Create HTTP Load Balancer

-Next, we will configure HTTP Load Balancer to expose the created Virtual Site connecting two Secure Mesh Sites to the Internet.
+Next, we will configure HTTP Load Balancer to expose the created Virtual Site to the Internet.

 Proceed to the **Multi-Cloud App Connect** service => **Load Balancers** => **HTTP Load Balancers**.
 Click the **Add HTTP Load Balancer** button.